 At one time, we had some control.
 Until 2010, corporations, labor unions and associations were prohibited by federal law from making independent expenditures on federal elections.
 But in 2010, the United States Supreme Court decided for the first time that corporations and other non-breathers had First Amendment rights and their rights could not be restricted by such limits on independent expenditures.

-Page 2 of 3 - That opened the floodgates for political expenditures and while obscene amounts of money were spent on elections prior to the Citizens United case, obscenity has now reached a new level.
+That opened the floodgates for political expenditures and while obscene amounts of money were spent on elections prior to the Citizens United case, obscenity has now reached a new level.
 But it could get worse.

 Last month, a case was argued before the Supreme Court, McCutcheon v.
 Federal Election Commission, which challenges the aggregate limits an individual can contribute to candidates, political parties and political action committees in a two-year period.
 Without these limits, a donor could give millions of dollars overall in direct contributions to multiple candidates and committees.
 An indication of how important this is to Washington politicians, Senate Minority Leader Mitch McConnell was given permission to present arguments to the Supreme Court.
 Senator McConnell is in favor of overturning all campaign contribution limits.
 Is anyone surprised?
 I am frankly a little surprised that the Supreme Court is allowing a politician who is not a party to the lawsuit to argue the case, but with this Supreme Court, nothing should surprise us.